Kilfinan House is a luxurious four-star holiday home in a remote idyllic setting in Argyll & Bute.

 Branded attire and merchandise proudly bearing theKilfinan House logo.

-Our website is a massive improvement,
+Nick’s done a fantastic job with Kilfinan House, our website is a massive improvement,

 The online booking has also saved time and money on paperwork!